 No Clear-Cutting – We select single trees to harvest based on the overall health of the forest, not on maximum profit.

 No Compaction – We do not run equipment on the forest floor.
 Permanent skid trails are used as sacrifice areas set as far apart as possible.

 No Chemicals – We remove invasive species by hand, using machetes and plenty of sweat.

 The forest is a family operation.
 Sarah Deumling manages the forest, and oversees all restoration, logging and planting, as well as leading tours and hosting school and university groups.
-Sarah’s son Ben runs the sawmill operation located in the forest.
-Ben grew up working in the forest and shares his mother’s passion for the forest and all it has to offer.
+Sarah’s son Ben runs the sawmill and millwork operation located in the forest.
+Ben grew up working in the Zena Forest and shares his mother’s passion for the forest and all it has to offer.